 The playwright George Bernard Shaw once suggested that “the single biggest problem in communication is the illusion that it has taken place.”
 This illusion is created when we project our own representational system onto others—by assuming that they have had the same experiences with heredity, environments, and role models—and consequently fail to account for their actual motivations.

-A proactive approach to addressing this issue is to examine the psychology behind these systems, such as the DISC Personality Assessment.
+A proactive approach to addressing this issue is to examine the psychology behind these systems, such as the DISC Behavior Assessment.
 DISC is the acronym for a personality and behavioral model based on the work of Dr. William Marston’s 1928 book The Emotions of Normal People.
 In this model of human behavior there are four dominant personality types: 1) Dominant, 2) Influencing, 3) Steady, and 4) Compliant.
 Each personality type is motivated by different factors based on their dominant world view as conditioned by their heredity, environments, and role models, and the resulting behavior is influenced by underlying fears.

 Being aware of how people interpret the world around them, and being sensitive to the underlying fears that motivate behavior, is a valuable practice for overcoming the illusion of communication.
 Likewise, being more aware of your own personality style will help you to better understand how to alter your behavior when interacting with others in a way that speaks to their motivations rather than from your limited world-view.